juliuswiscmsba/Arknights-Analysis/README.md

 Tablau Dashboard: https://public.tableau.com/app/profile/mingtsung7085/viz/Arknights_Dashboard/ArknightsDashboard?publish=yes

 Game Quick Introduction:
-Arknights is a mobile game that utilizes a gacha system for players to obtain the character(Operators).
+Arknights is a mobile game that utilizes a gacha system for players to obtain the characters(Operators).

 Business Question:
 The team wants to design a new character that has the miniority of characteristics in the game.
 As a result, this dashboard will show which kinds of characteristics the team should choose.